-This is a 1942 Sheaffer Triumph Valiant Vac-filler Oversize in striated Carmine celluloid, with a transparent barrel, and a 14k gold, two-tone Lifetime Triumph Fine nib.
-The pen has been restored, which included a complete disassembly, a thorough cleaning, an overhaul of the filling mechanism, ink flow adjustment, nib tuning, and a gentle hand polish.
-This was the largest Sheaffer Triumph Vac filler at the time, measuring 5.2" capped, and 0.48" barrel diameter.
-This pen is also know as the "1250."
+(On Hold) This is a 1942 White Dot Sheaffer Triumph Vac fountain pen in striated Gray Pearl celluloid, with a 14k gold, two-tone Lifetime Triumph Broad nib.
+The pen has been restored, which included a complete disassembly, a thorough cleaning, a complete overhaul of the filling mechanism, ink flow adjustment, a nib tune-up, and a gentle polish with a soft cloth (by hand).
+I work according to current "best practices" in pen restoration, and I use high-quality replacement materials.
+This is a full-size pen, measuring 5.2" capped and 0.45" in diameter.

 During the first half of the 20th century, in the U.S., people learned a handwriting style known as the "business cursive."
 Such a style called for a pen with a fine or extra-fine nib.
 Therefore, very few pens made in that era come with medium or broad nibs.
 A broad nib was utterly impractical in daily writing, but it made an excellent signature pen, used specifically to write checks, sign documents, etc. I believe this pen was special-ordered as a dedicated signature pen.
 If you love broad nibs, this is your chance to own a fantastic vintage pen.
 Frankly, it's been a long time since I've seen such a broad nib on this particular wartime model.